-Joel Freedman is Chairman and Founder of Paladin Healthcare.
-Paladin Healthcare managed Howard University Hospital in Washington D.C. and four hospitals in South and East Los Angeles that are owned by Avanti Hospitals, LLC, a company cofounded by Freedman.
-In these roles, Freedman was responsible for setting the strategic direction of all aspects of business.
-Previous to establishing Avanti, Freedman served as the Managing Partner of Paladin Capital, an investment-banking firm where under his tenure he successfully led the completion of more than 175 transactions.
-He is the cofounder of Comp/West Insurance Company, a California workers compensation insurer, now a subsidiary of Blue Cross Blue Shield of Michigan.
+Joel Freedman is CEO and Founder of Paladin Healthcare Capital, LLC which managed Howard University Hospital in Washington D.C and four hospitals in South and East Los Angeles that are owned by Avanti Hospitals, LLC, a company cofounded by Freedman.
+In these roles, he was responsible for setting the strategic direction of all aspects of business.
+He is also Chairman and Founder of American Academic Health System, LLC, which recently acquired a prominent health system in Philadelphia, including Hahnemann University Hospital, St. Christopher’s Hospital for Children, and several affiliated physician groups.
+He also cofounded CompWest Insurance Company, a California workers compensation insurer, now a subsidiary of Blue Cross Blue Shield of Michigan.
+Prior to acquiring hospitals and health systems, he served as the Managing Partner of Paladin Capital, an investment-banking firm where under his tenure he successfully led the completion of more than 175 transactions.